 It doesn’t require a day trip.
 Most tours last two to three hours and are roughly half the price of similar whale-watching tours in Alaska.
 Morning tours are best when the waters are the calmest.

-We enjoyed a whale-watching tour in Mexico, and it didn’t disappoint.
+On a previous trip, we enjoyed a tour to see whales in Cabo, and it didn’t disappoint.
 We witnessed continual breaching and whales slapping the water with their fins for over an hour.

 Some tour operators have a hydrophone, allowing guests to listen to the whale communicating underwater.